CloudyOverhead/acrosome-counter/README.md

 ## Further inquiries

 If you have specific needs for deep learning solutions, contact me at <jerome@geolearn.ai> or <info@geolearn.ai>.
+Geolearn provides automated machine learning solutions for geosciences, but also general purpose artificial intelligence tools.